ericzzj1989/Awesome-Global-Solvers-for-3D-Vision/README.md

 - Convex Global 3D Registration with Lagrangian Duality
 - A semidefinite relaxation-based algorithm for robust attitude estimation
 - A Quaternion-based Certifiably Optimal Solution to the Wahba Problem with Outliers(ICCV,2019)
+#### POP
+- The non-tightness of a convex relaxation to rotation recovery(2021)
+- Semidefinite relaxations of truncated least-squares in robust rotation search:Tight or not(ECCV,2022)

+#### RANSAC
+#### GNC
+- ptimal pose and shape estimation for category-level 3d object perception(arxiv,2021)
+- A fast fractional programming technique for geman-mcclure robust estimator(RAL,2024)

 ### Absolute Pose Estimation (PnP)
 - EPnP